YodasMyDad/ZauberCMS/Notes.md

 #### POC to finish

-Make index pages implement the section interface instead of classes!
-Make everything else pluggable (Sections, trees, Dashboards etc..) think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
+Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
 Need a way from core to register things in startup Need a default storage thing too for quick easy storage